75 Flower Bed Ideas

-You could have a container or raised bed that features your flowers.
+You can have a container or raised bed that features your flowers.
 Then around it, you’ll grow ornamental grass and other native plants.
 This highlights the flowers and helps them stand out by surrounding them with more neutral plant life.
-In tropical areas, this could mean planting several palms and lush greenery.
-In more arid places, you could use hardy grasses and cacti.
+In tropical areas, this can mean planting several palms and lush greenery.
+In more arid places, you can use hardy grasses and cacti.

 Do you have a long and narrow backyard?
 Or is the only available space for a flower garden along the side of your house?
 Then you need to create a narrow and long garden.
 The key to making a beautiful long garden is to choose plants that fit the space and embrace the idea of levels.

 Choose small plants that create blooms low to the ground.
 They should easily stay contained in the narrow space you have available.
 Then choose a few taller plants or decorative elements.
-They should be one to three feet tall but not very wide.
+Make sure they are one to three feet tall but not very wide.
 If your narrow space is along a wall, you can have even taller plants that vine upward on lattice or trellis structure.

 Raised beds also work well when you want a planting bed but can’t plant in the ground.
-You could have a planter box on legs.
+You can have a planter box on legs.
 This raises the flower box several feet off of the ground.
 Place the planter box anywhere you want.
-You could build your raised planter box out of wood.
+You can build your raised planter box out of wood.
 Or you could buy one that’s made of metal, plastic, or composite.

-You don’t have to have a huge garden for your flowerbed.
+You don’t have to have a huge garden for your flower bed.
 If you live in an apartment, you won’t have the yard space, but that doesn’t mean you can’t enjoy some flowering plants.
-You could create a small yet still beautiful flower bed with a balcony railing planter.
+You can create a small yet still beautiful flower bed with a balcony railing planter.
 It hooks on your balcony, and you can grow several plants in it.
-You could have more than one, and each has a different theme; one with colorful flowers and another with herbs for cooking.
+You can have more than one, with each having a different theme; one with colorful flowers and another with herbs for cooking.

 If you don’t have a balcony, or maybe you can’t see your garden from your windows, try a small indoor garden.
 Place a large planter in your home near a window and have two or three flowering plants in it.
 Choose plants that need a similar amount of light, water, and soil conditions.

-Speaking of height, you could grow a vine plant that flowers on a trellis for a vertical flower bed.
-Or you could mount a hanging planter on your wall and have an extensive flower garden that travels up your wall.
+Speaking of height, you can grow a vine plant that flowers on a trellis for a vertical flower bed.
+Or you can mount a hanging planter on your wall and have an extensive flower garden that travels up your wall.

 Another unique idea is to create a formal garden.
-These typically require a significant amount of space and harken back to a time when people lived on estates.
+These typically require a significant amount of space and harken back to a time when people lived on large properties with big gardens.
 They have perfectly trimmed hedges, brick pathways, intricate flowering plant patterns, and fountains.

 If you want to create a modern-looking flower box, try using pavers, bricks, or concrete.
 You can build your own planter to the custom size that will fit your yard.
 Consider the size and shape of your flower bed when choosing your brick or concrete block.
 They need to fit the scale of the bed and work with the shape you want to create.

 One approach is to create a long and low wall around your entire flower bed.
-Or you could create multiple levels for different flowers in each area.
-This lets you grow different flower plants with different sunlight, soil, and watering needs in the same area.
+Another option is to build multiple levels for different flowers in each area.
+This lets you grow various flower plants with different sunlight, soil, and watering needs in the same area.
 Adding height to your flowerbed will also upgrade your yard and add visual interest.

 When looking at flower garden ideas, you’ll quickly realize that you can use almost anything for your container garden.
 The most common is to use an aluminum water bucket or trough.
 They are simple, affordable, corrosion-resistant, and easy to work with.
 Another commonly chosen item is a vintage tub.
 They’re durable and give you plenty of space for several plants.

 You can use almost anything as a container for your garden.
 It just needs to be durable enough to be left outside and have somewhere that you can plant your flowers.
-People have used an old tire, a log, a vintage chair, ladder, pallet, wine bottles, a wagon, grill, a smoker, a tool box, and even a chandelier.
+People have used everything including old tires, a log, a vintage chair, a ladder, a pallet, wine bottles, a wagon, a grill, a smoker, a toolbox, and even a chandelier.